FxOxAxD/PUBG-ahk-helper/README.md

 # Changelog
 v1.00:
-Added possibility of deciding if wants to be aiming before autofire or compensate.
+Added possibility of deciding if wants to be aiming before autofire or compensation.
 Fixed an issue when crouch jumping keeps crouching.
 Fixed issue you was not able to swim up if crouchjump was enabled.